 “There is just no reason that even a perceived data breach should occur, whether it’s a retail company or a HIPPA-compliant and stringently regulated hospital,” comments TC Witherell, president of Data Recycling NE, Inc.

 There are so many companies that do this now, even though not all do it for free as we do, and also collect other e-waste recycling at the same time for them.”

 The mobile onsite shredding is the latest feature that we offer, making it convenient and safe to properly destroy the electronic data, maintain security for every piece of client or vendor information, all without sacrificing safety or a minute of company work time.
-While Morgan Stanley had been grappling with these issues four years ago, before the final outcome was determined, we were providing certified electronic data destruction for free to both consumers and businesses.
+While Morgan Stanley had been grappling with these issues four years ago, before the final outcome was determined, we were providing electronic data destruction for free to both consumers and businesses with a certificate.

 “We hope companies are more aware of and more inclined to contact third party providers such as ours,” notes Mr. Witherell, “because the legal complications, multi-faceted and negative consequences and all-encompassing impact is totally unnecessary.”